kleinay/QANom/README.md

 # QANom - Annotating Nominal Predicates with QA-SRL

-This repository is the reference point for the dataset and evaluation protocols described in the paper *QANom: Question-Answer driven SRL for Nominalizations*.
+This repository is the reference point for the data and software described in the paper *QANom: Question-Answer driven SRL for Nominalizations*.